Miguel Vargas Player Props: Dodgers vs. Diamondbacks

 - Vargas hit .170 with a double, a home run and two walks.

-- In six of 18 games last year (33.3%), Vargas picked up at least one hit, including two multi-hit performances.
+- Vargas got a hit in six of 18 games last year (33.3%), with multiple hits twice.

-- Logging a trip to the plate in 18 games last season, he hit one dinger.
+- He went deep once out of 18 games a year ago, going deep in 2% of his plate appearances.

-- Vargas picked up an RBI in four games last season out of 18 (22.2%), including multiple RBIs in 16.7% of those games (three times) and three or more RBIs on one occasion..
+- Vargas drove in a run in four games last year out of 18 (22.2%), including multiple RBIs in 16.7% of those games (three times) and three or more RBIs on one occasion..

-- He scored four times last year in 18 games (22.2%), but did not have a multi-run game.
+- He scored a run four times last season in 18 games (22.2%), but did not have a multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.